stevertaylor/gworf/README.md

 ## Citation

-If you use this package for your research, please cite the following paper:
+If you use this package for your research, or reuse/copy any of the code, please cite the following paper: